Study of Adagloxad Simolenin (OBI-822)/OBI-821 in the Adjuvant Treatment of Patients With Globo H Positive TNBC

-- Prior receipt of a glycoconjugate vaccine for cancer immunotherapy; or has received glycoconjugate vaccine for bacterial infections within 4 weeks prior to randomization.
+- Prior receipt of a glycoconjugate vaccine for cancer immunotherapy.

-- Any condition, including significant diseases and/or laboratory abnormalities that would place the subject at unacceptable risk for study participation.
+- Any condition, including significant diseases and/or laboratory abnormalities that would place the patient at unacceptable risk for study participation.

 - Currently pregnant or breastfeeding women.

-- Currently participating in a clinical study, and receiving an investigational drug or has participated in a therapeutic clinical trial within 4 weeks prior to randomization.
+- Currently participating in or has participated in a breast cancer therapeutic clinical trial within 4 weeks (24 days) prior to randomization.

-- UCSF Helen Diller Family Comprehensive Cancer Centrenot yet accepting patients
+- UCSF Helen Diller Family Comprehensive Cancer Centre

 Lead Scientist at UCSF

 - Hope Rugo, MD